 - A former military spouse’s right to a portion of military benefits is limited to the lifetime of the military spouse, unless the Survivor Benefit Place (SBP) is enacted

-Do not proceed through your military divorce without a Hillsborough military divorce attorney on your side.
-Whether you require assistance with the equitable distribution of your marital property or need help fighting military child custody battle, you can count on Browner Law, PLLC.
+Do not proceed through your military divorce without a Orange County military divorce lawyer on your side.
+Whether you require assistance with the equitable distribution of your marital property or need help fighting military child custody battle, you can count on the Orange County, NC military divorce lawyer at Browner Law, PLLC.

 This recent accomplishment involved the Deployed Parents Custody and Visitation Act and the rights of military service members in family law cases.
 In the appeal, Jeremy was able to overturn part of the trial court’s ruling that prohibited contact between a child and a stepmother.Click the link below to read more about the case.

 No two cases are the same and you will never be treated as such.